junxit/us-congress-code/title-16/chapter-1/sec-460nnn.md

 In this subchapter:

-- **(1)** *Advisory council* The term “advisory council” means the Steens Mountain Advisory Council established by part D of this subchapter.11 See References in Text note below.
+- **(1)** *Advisory council* The term “advisory council” means the Steens Mountain Advisory Council established by part D.11 See References in Text note below.
 - **(2)** *Cooperative management agreement* An agreement to plan or implement (or both) cooperative recreation, ecological, grazing, fishery, vegetation, prescribed fire, cultural site protection, wildfire or other measures to beneficially meet public use needs and the public land and private land objectives of this subchapter.
-- **(3)** *Cooperative Management and Protection Area* The term “Cooperative Management and Protection Area” means the Steens Mountain Cooperative Management and Protection Area designated by part A of this subchapter.
+- **(3)** *Cooperative Management and Protection Area* The term “Cooperative Management and Protection Area” means the Steens Mountain Cooperative Management and Protection Area designated by part A.
 - **(4)** *Easements*
   - **(A)** *Conservation easement* The term “conservation easement” means a binding contractual agreement between the Secretary and a landowner in the Cooperative Management and Protection Area under which the landowner, permanently or during a time period specified in the agreement, agrees to conserve or restore habitat, open space, scenic, or other ecological resource values on the land covered by the easement.
   - **(B)** *Nondevelopment easement* The term “nondevelopment easement” means a binding contractual agreement between the Secretary and a landowner in the Cooperative Management and Protection Area that will, permanently or during a time period specified in the agreement—